Here’s the first rule of standing in line at the airport: No brawling, please.

 Yes, says Jan Luescher, CEO of the travel social network ASMALLWORLD.

 “I see no issue with having a member of your travel party hold your place in the line temporarily while you attend to urgent needs like grabbing a quick meal or using the restroom,” he says.
 “After all, you can be stuck in these queues for hours.”
+(Related: Is this enough compensation?
+Missed my connection because of an emergency landing.)

 But there’s a catch.
 Luescher says holding only works if you’re far enough back in the queue to ensure there is little to no risk of your companion reaching the front before your return.
 So if you’re close to the front, it’s best to wait.